darkwolfie37/BanchoMultiplayerBot/README.md

 ## Original

-This was made my matte.
+This was made by matte.
 Please check the original [here](https://github.com/matte-ek/BanchoMultiplayerBot/)

 ----------